Frequently Asked Questions

 The Equus Coaching model is one in which the coach serves as both equine specialist and coach.
 This Equus Coach Training program teaches equine psychology and husbandry as well as core coaching concepts and requires its trainees to demonstrate their abilities in both areas before becoming certified as an Equus Coach.

-No. Regardless of your previous coaching and equine-assisted therapeutic training, the principles, techniques, and concepts you learn with the Koelle Institute will be unique.
-The coaching model and framework conveyed as part of the Equus Coach Training curriculum is specifically designed to combine life coaching techniques developed by the Koelle Institute with a deep understanding of the feedback and wisdom of horses.
+No. Regardless of your previous coaching and equine-assisted therapeutic training, the principles, techniques, and concepts you learn through the Center for Equus Coaching will be unique.
+The coaching model and framework conveyed as part of the Equus Coach® Training curriculum is specifically designed to combine life coaching techniques developed by The Center for Equus Coaching with a deep understanding of the feedback and wisdom of horses.
 In this course, you will learn how to facilitate private one-on-one sessions with clients that help them look at their own patterns and internal dialogues to see how those thoughts and tendencies impact their relationships and overall environments.